-This location has been used for worship since around 1820, when black members of a local Methodist church decided to form their own congregation.
-They first met in a stable located on this site, a portion of which may still exist in the foundation of this building.
-The eclectic style reflects expansions and additions made in 1850, 1877, 1906, and 1986.
+North Upper St. This location has been used for worship since around 1820, when black members of a local Methodist church decided to form their own congregation.
+They first met in a stable located on this site, a portion of which may still exist in the foundation of this building, which was begun in 1830.
+The building's eclectic style reflects expansions and additions made in 1850, 1877, 1906, and 1986.
 St. Paul A.M.E. is the oldest of African Methodist Episcopal churches founded in Fayette County in the years after the Civil War, when many freed rural slaves moved to Lexington.
 Turn right onto Mechanic St.

-17. GRATZ PARK.
+- 16. GRATZ PARK.
 Originally the campus lawn of Transylvania University, this park was the focal point of one of Lexington's most prosperous early 1800s-neighborhoods.
 The park is named for 19th-century hemp manufacturer and Transy trustee Benjamin Gratz, who bought the house at 231 North Mill St. in 1824.
 The house remained in the Gratz family for 160 years.
-The fountain at the north end of the park was built in 1933, with funds left for "a gift to Lexington's children" in the will of best-selling 19th-century Kentucky author and
+The fountain at the north end of the park was built in 1933, with funds left for "a gift to Lexington's children" in the will of best-selling 19th-century Kentucky author and Lexington native James Lane Allen. - 17.
+THE KITCHEN.
+The one-story structure in the middle of Gratz Park is the only surviving building of the original Transylvania University campus.
+It is known as "the Kitchen" by students and locals.
+Historians believe it probably was not a kitchen because the fireplaces are too small for cooking.